ProvTools/prov-cpl/backends/cpl-odbc/README.txt

 The easiest way to add a data source is to use ODBCConfig available from the unixodbc-bin package.
 Alternatively, you can edit the /etc/odbc.ini file manually.
-For example, if you use the MySQL ODBC driver, the database is running locally, and the database name is cpl, the appropriate configuration entry would be:
+For example, if you use the PostgreSQL ODBC driver, the database is running locally, and the database name is cpl, the appropriate configuration entry would be:

 [CPL]
-Description     = MySQL Core Provenance Library
+Description     = PostgreSQL Core Provenance Library Driver          = PostgreSQL
-Driver          = MySQL
 Server          = localhost
 Database        = cpl
 Port            =